greyimm/Ecosystem/README.md

+# INSTALL Node.js

-# node_modules is also required for the project to work.
+node_modules is a folder required in the parent folder of the project (Ecosystem_vX.X/) for the project to work.

 Good luck, you got this!